shathereum/keccak-besu-testnet/README.md

     git clone https://github.com/whiteblock/keccak-besu-testnet.git
     cd keccak-besu-testnet

-### Connect to the Testnet using a Docker Container
+### Connect to the Whiteblock Testnet using a Docker Container

-To connect to the Whiteblock testnet without mining:
+To connect to the testnet without mining:

     make connect-testnet

-To connect to the Whiteblock testnet as a miner:
+To connect to the testnet as a miner:

     make connect-testnet-as-miner